Pryaxis/TShock/docs/Developer/Protocol/Index.md

+## Endianness
+Unless otherwise specified, all data types are little-endian ordered.

 ## Sending Packets Across the Network
 When packets are actually written and read, they are prefixed with their length and ID.